puppetlabs/puppet-docs/source/facter/2.3/core_facts.markdown

 **Purpose**:

-Returns the fully-qualified domain name of the host.
+Return the fully-qualified domain name of the host.

 **Resolution**: